Port Rowan is a town in Norfolk County,Ontario on Lake Erie, adjacent to Long Point.

 art pieces and order a refreshing non-alcoholic beverage, or may also enjoy sampling some of the locally produced beer and wines.

-After enjoying a mouth watering meal comprised of fresh, local ingredients, patrons may choose to savour a fine scotch, liquer or specially coffee.
+After enjoying a light meal comprised of fresh, local ingredients, patrons may choose to savour a fine scotch, liquer or specially coffee.

-The gallery will also host live music events, showcasing local musicians.
+The gallery will also host live music events, showcasing local musicians and entertainers.